CN EN ES AR PT FR

 Product Details

-• Cabinet: Fully enclosed enclosure welded from 1.5mm thick cold-rolled steel sheet, treated with galvanization and powder coating for corrosion resistance
+• Cabinet body: Fully enclosed cabinet welded from 1.5 mm cold-rolled steel sheets, treated with galvanization and powder coating for corrosion protection;

-• Prevent the leakage of confidential information generated by computers, network servers, and communication electronic equipment during operation;
+• To prevent leakage of sensitive information generated by computers, network servers, and communication electronic equipment during operation;

-• Protect the aforementioned equipment from external electromagnetic interference during operation, ensuring their normal functioning;
+• To protect the above equipment from external electromagnetic interference (EMI) during operation, ensuring stable and reliable performance;

-• They are applied in industries with high-level confidentiality requirements, such as government agencies, national defense, banking, securities, military, education, and scientific research.
+• Widely used in industries and institutions with high confidentiality requirements, such as government agencies, national defense, banking, securities, military, education, and scientific research.

 Principle of Electromagnetic Shielding